 Ducted vs Split Systems

 Australia is a hot country, and Adelaide residents are no strangers to soaring summer temperatures.
 Many of us turn to our air conditioners to stay comfortable, even though they can put a serious dent in our power bills.
-Split systems and ducted air conditioning are the two most popular options across the country.
+Split systems and evaporative air conditioners are the two most popular options in Adelaide.
 Both do a good job of keeping your house cool, but they come in lots of varieties and power levels, with some consuming more power than others.
 To figure out which system is right for you, we’re going to look at which type of air conditioner uses the most energy.

 Split System Air Conditioning Running Costs